-The committee recommends that all unimproved streets being reconstructed be constructed in concrete, with the understanding that the final decision for material to be used for road improvements should be made by the Engineering Department.
+The committee recommends that the City Engineer will make all determinations regarding the appropriate pavement material to be used for any road improvement project.
+PROPOSED POLICY PROPOSED UNIMPROVED STREETS POLICY

-PROPOSED POLICY

-PROPOSED UNIMPROVED STREETS POLICY

 SPECIAL ASSESSMENT DISTRICT

 Petition Initiation

 The City will conduct a system wide infrastructure ranking of all unimproved streets within the City of Birmingham to prioritize the initiation of projects.
 The ranking will occur every XX years to ensure the viability and relevance of the ranking does not become stagnant.